14 Questions to Ask Before Getting Your First Credit Card

 - Do you have the discipline required to manage a credit card?

 - Do you like to spend?

-If you answered yes to the above, you may want to get a secured credit card, says Sanford, “because then you know you can't charge more than your security deposit."
+If you answered yes to the above, you may want to get a secured credit card, since then you know you can't charge more than your deposit.

-If you decide you do have the discipline to use a credit card responsibly, says Gallegos, “make a commitment to charge no more than you can pay off in full at the end of each month, and do so on time."
+If you decide you do have the discipline to use a credit card responsibly, be sure to charge no more than you can pay off in full at the end of each month, and do so on time.

-“If you look at your budget and anticipate you can't pay off your balances each month, don't get a credit card," says Wang.
+The bottom line is, if you look at your budget and anticipate you can't pay off your balances each month, you shouldn't get a credit card.
 Period.